zjh-THU/academic-kickstart/content/home/wellcome.md

   css_class: fullscreen
 ---

-"There is only one herosim in the world: to see the world as it is, and to love it." ——**Romain Rolland**
+"There is only one heroism in the world: to see the world as it is, and to love it." ——**Romain Rolland**